Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Numerical Computations

-Now we analyze the pressure coefficient plots.
-The \cref{fig:numerical-computations:naca0012:subsonic:aoa-0:cp} and \cref{fig:numerical-computations:naca0012:subsonic:aoa-10:cp} show pressure coefficient $C_{p}$ over the airfoil surface for all considered meshes and also for the cases with wall model deactivated and activated.
-Experimental data are also plotted and they were obtained from \cite{ladson1988a}.
-For an angle of attack $\alpha=\SI{0}{\degree}$, and for all considered meshes, the pressure coefficient curve is very close to the experimental data, but some unphysical oscillations are clearly perceptible in all simulations, both with the wall model switched off and switched off.
-These oscillations tend to diminish as the mesh becomes finer.
-For an angle of attack $\alpha=\SI{10}{\degree}$, the pressure coefficient curves for the very coarse, coarse and medium meshes show a large discrepancy regarding the experimental data, especially on the leading edge upper surface.
-Only the fine and very fine meshes present a good agreement with the experiment.
-The activation of the wall model helps to reduce this disagreement between the numerical results and experimental data for the coarse meshes.
-Values of the lift and drag are shown in \cref{tab:numerical-computations:naca0012:subsonic:aoa-0:lift-drag} for angle of attack $\alpha=\SI{0}{\degree}$ and in \cref{tab:numerical-computations:naca0012:subsonic:aoa-10:lift-drag} for angle of attack $\alpha=\SI{10}{\degree}$.
-For the simulation with angle of attack $\alpha=\SI{10}{\degree}$, the lift coefficient $C_{L}$ increases monotonically as the grid is refined, getting closer to the experimental value, while the drag coefficient $C_{D}$ appears to decrease monotonically and also it is approaching its numerical value to the experimental one.
-This behavior occurs for the simulations with the wall model deactivated and activated.
-For the simulation with angle of attack $\alpha=\SI{0}{\degree}$, we do not observe monotonicity in the evolution of the lift coefficient $C_{L}$ and the drag coefficient $C_{D}$ as the mesh is refined.
+In \cref{fig:numerical-computations:naca0012:subsonic:aoa-00-10:cf} we show the skin friction coefficient curves at $z=0.5$.
+We observe that the surface skin friction coefficient is not very well predicted as the pressure coefficient.
+However, as the resolution of the mesh increases, $C_{f}$ is approaching to the reference values taken from the body-fitted simulations.
+This discrepancy is typically attributed to the way the gradients are interpolated.
+An appropriate way to reconstruct $C_{f}$ is still an open question.
+Several strategies have been proposed in \cite{goza2016a} and are worth investigating in future works.
+The lift and drag values are shown in \cref{tab:numerical-computations:naca0012:subsonic:aoa-00-10:lift-drag} for the angle of attack $\alpha=\SI{0}{\degree}$ and $\alpha=\SI{10}{\degree}$.
+For the simulation with angle of attack $\alpha=\SI{10}{\degree}$, the lift coefficient $C_{L}$ increases monotonically as the grid is refined, getting closer to the experimental value, while the drag coefficient $C_{D}$ approaches its numerical value to the experimental one.
+This behavior occurs for simulations with the wall model deactivated and activated.
+For the simulation with angle of attack $\alpha=\SI{0}{\degree}$, we do not observe monotonicity in the evolution of the lift coefficient $C_{L}$ and the drag coefficient $C_{D}$ as the mesh is refined, however, as the mesh is refined, the $C_{L}$ and $C_{D}$ approach to the body-fitted and experimental values.